-With thousands of cryptocurrencies available, have you ever thought to yourself 'what makes one crypto more valuable than another?'
+With thousands of cryptocurrencies available, traders are beginning to think to themselves "What makes one crypto more valuable than another?"
 Tokenomics will help make sense of this.

 Central banks control the interest rate and the supply of money to maintain a stable price for a country’s currency and grow the economy.
 Economists call this monetary policy.

-In this guide, you will learn about the concept of tokenomics and why it’s important as a trader and investor to understand a digital asset’s tokenomics before investing in the project.
+In this guide, traders will learn about the concept of tokenomics and why it’s important as a trader and investor to understand a digital asset’s tokenomics before investing in the project.